 Estate Planning for Blended Families and Second Marriages

-Many people don’t get serious about estate planning until they are well into middle age.
+Many people don’t take estate planning seriously until they are well into middle age.
 By then, they may be part of a blended family: they are married for a second (or more) time, and one or both spouses have children from a previous marriage.
-Estate planning for a blended family can be tricky because each spouse may want to provide both for the other and also for their biological children after their death.
+Estate planning for a blended family can be tricky because each spouse may want to provide for both the other and their biological children after their death.
 If you’re in such a marriage, you should proceed cautiously and read the entirety of this page.

 Estate Planning for Second Marriages and Blended Families